Tomb of Yuya and Thuya: Thuya

 The wrappings of Thuya were more disturbed than those of Yuya.
 She was covered with a large linen shroud knotted at the back and secured by four bandages.
 These bands were covered with resin and opposite each band was the gilded titles of Thuya cut out of gold foil.
 The resin coating on the lower layers of bandages preserved the impression of a large broad collar.

 The body of Thuya is that of an elderly woman of small stature, 1.495 m in height, with white hair.
 Her arms are straight with the hands against the outside of her thighs.
 Her embalming incision is stitched with thread, to which a carnelian barrel bead is attached at the lower end; her body cavity is stuffed with resin-soaked linen.
-When Dr. Douglas Derry, (who later conducted the first examination of Tutankhamun's mummy) assisting Smith in his examination, exposed Thuya's feet to get an accurate measurement of her height, he found her to be wearing gold foil sandals.
+When Douglas Derry, (who later conducted the first examination of Tutankhamun's mummy) assisting Smith in his examination, exposed Thuya's feet to get an accurate measurement of her height, he found her to be wearing gold foil sandals.
 Smith estimated her age at more than fifty years based on her outward appearance alone.
-Recent CT scanning has estimated her age at death to be fifty to sixty years old.
-The scan also revealed that she had severe scoliosis with a Cobb angle of 25 degrees.
+CT scanning has estimated her age at death to be fifty to sixty years old.
+The scan also revealed that she had mild scoliosis with a Cobb angle of 25 degrees.
 No cause of death could be determined.